New show just announced! link

 By 2004, Vana’s composition “Healing In Foreign Lands,” which Downbeat Magazine called “divine” and “a luminous testimony to Vana’s sizable talent,” had become one of his most popular compositions, and he was awarded the SESAC Performance Activity Award.
 It also triggered HBO’s “Sex and the City” to solicit Vana to compose and perform a special piece for the season finale with Sarah Jessica Parker & Mikhail Baryshnikov.

 In 2005, legendary bassist Eddie Gomez presented Vana as an ‘outstanding next generation pianist’ in a 3-day special presentation at the Iridium Jazz Club in Manhattan.
-“Vana is a highly polished technical whiz, whose vocabulary is brimming with complex lines, flourishes, runs
+“Vana is a highly polished technical whiz, whose vocabulary is brimming with complex lines, flourishes, runs that traverse the range of the piano, and contemporary harmonic approaches,” Eric Nemeyer wrote in Jazz Improv Magazine after the performance.

 Vana’s unique musical language as a composer-performer had started to mature and he was being continuously sought out as such, whether being commissioned by Michigan State University’s Wharton Center for the Performing Arts, or by HBO’s “Sex and the City”, or by Marian McPartland.
 In 2006, she asked him to be the pianist on the Marian McPartland & Friends NPR Jazz Christmas CD, on the song “The Moon on Christmas Eve,” which he had co-composed with Kathryn Williams.
 And an audio/photo book “A Day in New York” (Ear Books/Edel Music), which solicited 8 of Vana’s compositions and recordings, had become a bestseller in Europe.

 In 2011, Wynton Marsalis invited Vana to be a guest pianist with the Lincoln Center Jazz Orchestra, together with internationally acclaimed vocalist Ute Lemper.
 They performed for 3 nights at Jazz at Lincoln Center’s Rose Hall.
 Besides touring worldwide with his own projects, as well as producing various artists, Vana has worked for years as pianist and musical director with Ute.
 He co-produced and co-arranged on her CD “Between Yesterday and Tomorrow,” and wrote some of the arrangements for bandoneon used in “Last Tango in Berlin”, as well as co-arranged for her most recent project, the highly acclaimed “My Rendezvous with Marlene”.
+The CD was released in 2019, and during the pandemic - in 2020, Vana was musical director and pianist for her online film release of the same name.